sanjeed5/redirector-chrome-extension/README.md

+> Disclaimer: Vibe coded in few minutes with Cursor.
+Redirecting works as expected.
+Haven't tested the import/export rules feature.

 # Website Redirector Chrome Extension

 A Chrome extension that allows you to set up custom website redirects.
 When you visit a source website, you will be automatically redirected to your specified destination website.